Formality properties of finitely generated groups and Lie algebras: Groups, Lie algebras, and graded-formality

 \subsection{Central filtrations on groups}

 We start with some general background on lower central series and the associated graded Lie algebra of a group.
 For more details on this classical topic, we refer to Lazard \cite{Lazard54} and Magnus et al.~\cite{Magnus-K-S}.
+Let $G$ be a group.
+For elements $x,y\in G$, let $[x,y]=xyx^{-1}y^{-1}$ be their group commutator.
+Likewise, for subgroups $H,K< G$, let $[H,K]$ be the subgroup of $G$ generated by all commutators $[x,y]$ with $x\in H$, $y\in K$.